EnterpriseDB/tpa/docs/src/pem.md

 # Configuring Postgres Enterprise Manager (PEM)

 TPAexec will install and configure PEM when `tpaexec configure` command is run with `--enable-pem` command line option.

-The default behavior with `--enable-pem` is to enable `pem-agent` role for all `postgres` instances in the cluster.
-It would also add a dedicated instance named `pemserver` to the cluster.
+The default behavior with `--enable-pem` is to enable `pem-agent` role for all `postgres` instances in the cluster. `pem-agent` role will also be added to barman nodes when `--enable-pg-backup-api` command line option is used alongside `--enable-pem`.

+A dedicated instance named `pemserver` will also be added to the cluster.

 Since PEM server uses postgres backend; pemserver instance implicitly uses `postgres` role as well which ensures that pemserver gets a valid postgres cluster configured for use as PEM backend.
 All configuration options available for a normal postgres instance are valid for PEM's backend postgres instance as well.
 See following for details:

 * [Configure pg_hba.conf](pg_hba.conf.md)
 * [Configure postgresql.conf](postgresql.conf.md)

 Note that PEM is only available via EDB's package repositories and therefore requires a valid subscription.

 ## Supported architectures

 PEM is supported with M1 and BDR-Always-ON architectures via `--enable-pem` configuration command line option.
 You could optionally edit the generated cluster config (config.yml) and assign or remove `pem-agent` role from any postgres instance in the cluster in order to enable or disable PEM there.

 Note that PEM server does not support pgextended for a backend yet.